 Test procedure and sequence.

-Also on forehand thought should/could/may be given a classification of discrepancies encountered during testing.
+Also, on the forehand, thought should be given a classification of discrepancies encountered during testing.
 E.g. they may be classified as:

 Major/blocking; the test procedure cannot continue before solving this issue, and the responsible person should decide (preferably on the forehand ) the level of regression testing;

-Corrective: the Supplier can solve the issue during the test process, and after that testing can continue; and
+Corrective: the Supplier can solve the issue during the test process, and after that, testing can continue; and

 Cosmetic; testing can continue, and the issue may be solved in a later stage.

-The personnel who accept VTS System and/or a functional part of systems should be:
+The personnel who accept VTS System and/or VTS Equipment should be:

-familiar with the setup and operation of the system;
+familiar with the set-up and operation of the system;

 appropriately qualified to review test report and accept the system and/or VTS System; and